Apply for a blue badge

 Select the Further Assessment application form if you do not qualify automatically.
 You may still get a badge following further assessment of your application.

-Select the Risk in Traffic application if you are applying for someone who as a result of a diagnosed mental disorder or cognitive impairment have no awareness of danger from traffic and may compromise their safety, or the safety of others.
+Select the Risk in Traffic application if you are applying for someone who because of a mental condition lack awareness of danger from traffic and are likely to compromise their safety, or the safety of others.

 In order to make an application under this criteria an individual will:

-- Have a diagnosed mental health, cognitive or behavioural condition.
+- Have a diagnosed mental condition which is likely to compromise their safety.
 (Examples are dementia, autism or Down's Syndrome)

 - Be able to provide confirmation from a healthcare professional or registered social worker (but not a GP), that they lack awareness of danger from traffic and are likely to compromise their safety, or the safety of others.